chinedufn/local-bone-to-world-bone/README.md

 transformations.
 I wrote some code over a year ago in `collada-dae-parser` to do this but it was a bit hacky so wrote something that I can make use of outside standalone.

----

-Hmm I've now realized that Blender `poseBone.bone.matrix` is already in world bone space..
-Which means that the COLLADA exporter must use something else since those are all in local bone space..
-Which means that I don't actually need this lib right now since I'm using `poseBone.bone.matrix`..
-But.. hope it helps you at least!

 ## Install

 ```sh